timseriakov/TimSeriakov/README.md

 ## 👨‍💻 About Me

-Helping teams turn complex business domains into structured, scalable, and understandable systems — guided by DDD, VDD, and the principle of “value first, technology second.”
+Helping teams turn complex business domains into structured, scalable, and understandable systems — guided by principles like Domain-Driven Design, where the domain model shapes the architecture, and Value-Driven Development, where outcomes matter more than outputs.
-Deeply focused on sound abstractions, team-code interaction, and strong internal tooling.
+Deeply focused on sound abstractions, how teams interact with code, and the power of internal tooling.

 Working at the intersection of architecture, UX, and automation: designing APIs, building thoughtful UIs, creating CLI tools, and improving Developer Experience.